Unprecedented U.S.-British project launches to study the world’s most dangerous glacier

 It’s among the most difficult places on Earth for humans to explore.

-The six field missions that the U.S. National Science Foundation and the British Natural Environment Research Council will deploy to Thwaites in the next several years will be backed by two computer modeling projects to process data from those missions and calculate what it means for the world’s coastlines.
+The six field missions that the U.S. National Science Foundation and the British Natural Environment Research Council (NERC) will deploy to Thwaites in the next several years will be backed by two computer-modeling projects to process data from those missions and calculate what it means for the world’s coastlines.

 The cost: $25 million for the research itself and possibly $25 million more for logistical support, which will mean transporting scientists to the remote Thwaites via planes, icebreakers, tractors, helicopters and other vehicles, and supporting them in the harsh environment.
 About 100 scientists are involved in the project in various capacities.